Magicianred/Angularization/README.md

 <br>

 ### **Extensions (Optional)**
 Installing extensions or not is entirely up to you.
-I'm of the "sugarless" (read my [Unsweet.js README](https://github.com/pjnalls/unsweet.js)), minimalist mindset (mostly) when it comes multiple, third-party plugins, dependencies, etc. and I recommend you do the same, but this is completely optional.
+I'm of the "sugarless" (read my [Unsweet.js README](https://github.com/pjnalls/unsweet.js)), minimalist mindset (mostly) when it comes to relying on multiple, third-party plugins, dependencies, etc. and I recommend you add as little to your development environment early on since you can always add later — but this is completely optional.

 <br>